lecritch/warmup-sql-api/README.md

     - ```LIMIT``` the results to 15 observations.

 **Hint:** This will require you to first join the ```tracks``` and ```albums``` tables, and then join the ```artists``` table.

+We'll save the results of this query to the variable `df`

 ```python